 Our past sets the tone for the incredible work you help us do for our community now.

 Since it was established in 1896, Neighborhood House was many things to many people.
-Before other organizations were formed, we were the ones that taught dance, was the place to go for sports, provided services for individuals with both physical and developmental disabilities, and started the first medical clinic on the south side of Peoria.
+Because of the diversity of the immigrants at the time we were able to provide many skills and services before other organizations were formed.
+We were the ones that taught dance, sports, skill based trade training, provided services for individuals with both physical and developmental disabilities and even started the first medical clinic on the South Side of Peoria.

-“Our founders were really progressive,” said CEO Becky Rossman, “The Industrial Revolution was in full swing and they knew people needed basic necessities, as well skills to get jobs and provide for their families.”
+“Our founders were really progressive,” said CEO Becky Rossman, “The Industrial Revolution was in full swing and they knew people needed basic necessities and skills to get jobs and provide for their families.